 Often, intelligence is associated with IQ.
 You are either a genius, a moron, or somewhere in-between.
 Unlike IQ, a person is able to develop their own EQ skills.
 Furthermore, it’s now understood that someone who develops their emotional intelligence could experience a larger amount of personal success or overcome challenges and setbacks quicker than those with lower levels of EQ.

 Research has shown how a person with a high EQ can interpret nonverbal clues to understand how others are feeling.
 They are also better at determining what situations create stress or motivate themselves.
 These skills can lead a person to develop better negotiation or conflict resolution skills, both of which are highly valuable in any workplace.

-What does an EQ Test Measure?
+What Does an EQ Test Measure?

 There are many EI or EIQ tests and assessments available on the market.
-For the purpose of this post, we will examine the EIQ-2 assessment that is published by Success Dynamics International.
+For the purpose of this post, we will examine the EIQ-2 assessment that is published by Assessments 24×7.
 Like a DiSC assessment, the EIQ-2 is self-assessed, meaning the questionnaire will have the respondent answer a questionnaire to measure their own behaviors.
 Many EI / EIQ (including EIQ-2) assessments don’t measure emotional intelligence per-se’, rather they measure behavior within the context of emotional intelligence.
 The behavioral questions that are asked measure the following: